Jelena Janković: 2017: Recovery, continued struggles with form and worst ranking since 2003

-Janković began her clay-court season in Charleston at the Volvo Car Open.
-She defeated Ekaterina Alexandrova in the first round.
-She was defeated in the second round by sixth seed Sam Stosur.
-In Prague at the J&T Banka Prague Open, Janković lost in the first round to eventual finalist Kristýna Plíšková.
-At the Mutua Madrid Open, Janković was defeated in the first round by fourth seed and last year finalist Dominika Cibulková.
+Janković began her clay-court season at the Charleston Open where she defeated Ekaterina Alexandrova in the first round.
+She was defeated in the second by sixth seed Sam Stosur.
+At the Prague Open, Janković lost in the first round to eventual finalist Kristýna Plíšková.
+At the Madrid Open, Janković was defeated in the first round by fourth seed and last year finalist Dominika Cibulková.
 Playing her final tournament before the French Open at the Italian Open, Janković lost in the second round to Julia Görges.
-Ranked sixty-three at the French Open, Janković was defeated in the first round by qualifier Richèl Hogenkamp.
+Ranked 63 at the French Open, Janković was defeated in the first round by qualifier Richèl Hogenkamp.

 Janković had a very poor grass-court season.
-She suffered a first-round loss at the Ricoh Open to qualifier Petra Krejsová.
+She suffered a first-round loss at the Rosmalen Open to qualifier Petra Krejsová.
 At the Mallorca Open, Janković was defeated in the first round by third seed and defending champion Caroline Garcia.
-Ranked sixty-seven at the Wimbledon Championships, Janković lost in round one to ninth seed Agnieszka Radwańska.
+Ranked 67 at the Wimbledon Championships, Janković lost in round one to ninth seed Agnieszka Radwańska.

-Seeded sixth at the Jiangxi International Women's Tennis Open, Janković was defeated in the second round by Chinese qualifier Lu Jingjing.
+Seeded sixth at the Jiangxi International Open, Janković was defeated in the second round by Chinese qualifier Lu Jingjing.

-In Washington, D.C. at the Citi Open, Janković retired in the third set of her first-round encounter with fifth seed Océane Dodin due to back pain.
+In Washington, Janković retired in the third set of her first-round encounter with fifth seed Océane Dodin due to back pain.
 At the US Open, Janković lost in the first round to thirteenth seed Petra Kvitová.

 Janković underwent back surgery in October; she has not played another tournament since then.
 She ended the year ranked 153, her worst ranking since January 2003.